OnSchola/.github/README.md

 ---

 **Current Status:**
-"onSchool is currently in the concept and prototype stages, with ongoing development to bring our vision to life.
+"OnSchola is currently in the concept and prototype stages, with ongoing development to bring our vision to life.
 We are committed to launching soon and making a significant impact in the education sector."

 ---

 **Conclusion:**
-"onSchool is set to revolutionize school management by providing an affordable, efficient, and comprehensive solution.
+"OnSchola is set to revolutionize school management by providing an affordable, efficient, and comprehensive solution.
 By leveraging advanced technology, we empower schools to focus on what matters most—delivering quality education.
-Thank you for your time, and we look forward to transforming the future of education with onSchool."
+Thank you for your time, and we look forward to transforming the future of education with OnSchola."

 ---